aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-fields/fields-overview/_index.md

 - USERINITIALS
 - USERNAME

-### Sophisticated Parsing
+## Sophisticated Field Parsing

 Aspose.Words follows the way Microsoft Word processes fields and as a result it correctly handles:

-- Nested fields
+- nested fields
   `: IF { =OR({ COMPARE { =2.5 +PRODUCT(3,5 ,8.4) } > 4}, { =2/2 }) } = 1 "Credit not acceptable" "Credit acceptable"`
-- Field argument can be a result of a nested field.
+- field argument can be a result of a nested field
-- Fields can be nested within a field code as well as in the field result.
+- fields can be nested within a field code as well as in the field result
-- Spaces/no spaces, quotes/no quotes, escape characters in fields etc.:
+- spaces/no spaces, quotes/no quotes, escape characters in fields etc.:
   `MERGEFIELD \f"Text after""Field \n\ame with \" and \\\ and \\\*"\bTextBefor\e`
-- Fields that span across multiple paragraphs.
+- fields that span across multiple paragraphs

-#### Formula Fields
+### Formula Fields

 Aspose.Words provides a very serious implementation of the formula engine and supports the following: